Could air-to-water technology help to solve the world's water shortages?

 Companies and university researchers are continuing to develop new air-to-water technology, including at Khalifa University in the UAE, which last year announced it had created a system powered by solar energy.

-At the University of Northumbria in the UK, Dr Muhammad Wakil Shahzad and his team have developed Air2Water, a patented device that uses an artificial intelligence-controlled combination of air-to-water technology, condensation and hygroscopy.
+At Northumbria University in the UK, Dr Muhammad Wakil Shahzad and his team have developed Air2Water, a patented device that uses an artificial intelligence-controlled combination of air-to-water technology, condensation and hygroscopy.

 Hygroscopy involves water being absorbed into materials.